ZuPOO Review: Overpriced Laxative or Gut Support?

 Conclusion

 We do not currently recommend ZuPOO.
-We are unable to identify any effectively-dosed ingredients for supporting gut health in this supplement after reviewing medical studies, and two of the active ingredients have been shown in clinical studies to cause liver damage when taken at high doses.
+We are unable to identify any effectively-dosed ingredients for supporting gut health in this supplement after reviewing clinical studies, and two of the active ingredients have been shown in clinical studies to cause liver damage when taken at high doses.

 There are a number of extremely strange and unscientific claims made on the ZuPOO product page, including that "toxic waste" builds up in the body and causes harm.
 The brand provides no proof of these claims.